 Cuando el jilguero no puede cantar, cuando el poeta es un peregrino, cuando de nada nos sirve rezar: Caminante, no hay camino, se hace camino al andar.
 Golpe a golpe, verso a verso…

 My own route across the Pyrenees and into France this summer veered west before reaching Machado’s resting place in Collioure.
 However, the words of the poet, and those of Serrat, were ever present as I followed a mountain trail that had once been a conduit of hope for those fleeing oppression.
 As I climbed to the high pass on that early June day the only oppression I encountered was as a result of the heat.
 No-one asked for my identity papers, and my safe passage into France was never in question.
 The border was as fluid as the sea below me to the east.
 These are the freedoms that people of my generation have been granted as a result of the struggle and sacrifice of others, most of whom are either forgotten or remembered only by their living relatives.
-So in remembering Antonio Machado, let us also remember the words of the German-Jewish philosopher, Walter Benjamin, himself an exile whose mortal remains lie elsewhere across a Pyrenean border: It is more arduous to honour the memory of anonymous beings than that of the renowned.
-The construction of history is consecrated to the memory of the nameless.
+So in remembering Antonio Machado, let us also remember the words of the German-Jewish philosopher, Walter Benjamin, himself an exile whose mortal remains lie elsewhere across a Pyrenean border: It is more arduous to honour the memory of the nameless than that of the renowned.
+Historical construction is devoted to the memory of the nameless.